 Connecting Londoners and Networked City made contributions to plans for the Hub for London, the main feature of The Way Ahead plans for civil society infrastructure.
+The Hub has now launched as London Plus

 The Way Ahead initiative, led by London Funders, LVSC and Greater London Volunteering, produced a report in April 2016 on how to reframe support for London civil society.
 The main proposal in The Way Ahead report was for a new resource hub.